The Annals of Frontier and Exploratory Science

 Further in this page one can read that:

-"The stress field in the composite bulk is assumed to be macroscopically homogeneous, which means constancy of the volume-averaged, or macroscopic, strain MATH and stress MATH tensors, where MATH and $V$ is the cell volume."
+"The stress field in the composite bulk is assumed to be macroscopically homogeneous, which means constancy of the volume-averaged, or macroscopic, strain and stress tensors, where and is the cell volume."

-Our comments 4: In the HSP-VAT these brackets $\left\{ .\right\} $ mean intrinsic phase averaging MATH And again we need to recognize that these variables MATH MATHas defined here, when applied to the two-phase medium under investigation do not determine the real Upper scale (second scale nonlocal) strain MATH and stress MATH because what is assigned in the far away homogeneous medium - apart of the studied two-phase medium domain, as done in the present work and numerous others, does not automatically recognised as equal to the variables, parameters that are just being averaged as the local variables.
+Our comments 4: In the HSP-VAT these brackets mean intrinsic phase averaging And again we need to recognize that these variables as defined here, when applied to the two-phase medium under investigation do not determine the real Upper scale (second scale nonlocal) strain and stress because what is assigned in the far away homogeneous medium - apart of the studied two-phase medium domain, as done in the present work and numerous others, does not automatically recognised as equal to the variables, parameters that are just being averaged as the local variables.
 That is the HSP-VAT conclusion determined long ago.

 In page 5111 authors for evaluation of the Upper scale properties use notations as:

-where $V$ is a cell volume.
-In our case, $V=ab$ (unit length is assumed in z-direction)."
+where is a cell volume.
+In our case, (unit length is assumed in z-direction)."

 In page 5112 one can find continuation of that definition: